It’s a high touch position

 No need to apply if you’re afraid to get close.

-I was only there as a spectator.
-My daughter was singing with her grandfather’s Butterbean Band.
-They make the nursing home rounds.
+It’s been a few years ago but I still remember it clearly.
+I was only there that day as a spectator, to hear my daughter and my father-in-law sing with their Butterbean Band.
+They were on a nursing home tour.
 This particular facility housed a family friend so I had double reasons to attend the day’s performance.

-I can’t help but watch the workers when I visit homes like this for the elderly.
+I can’t help but watch the workers when I visit homes like this for the elderly and disabled.

 It may be the patients and family who pay the money, but it’s the everyday-worker who keeps things humming.

-• It’s the young nurse who makes rounds with her little cups of pills specific to each resident.
+- It’s the nurse who makes rounds with her little cup of pills specific to each resident.

-• It’s the activity director who breezes in and out to joke with the residents, distributing hugs, and makes sure everyone is having a good time.
+- It’s the activity director who breezes in and out to joke with the residents, distributing hugs, and making sure everyone is having a good time.

-And it’s the girl who goes into each room, empties individual hampers, washes and dries and separates each article of clothing, then tiptoes back into rooms to return them to drawers and closets where they belong.
+And it’s the young woman who goes into each room, empties individual hampers, washes and dries and separates each article of clothing, then tiptoes back into rooms to return the items to drawers and closets where they belong.

 You can’t hold down these jobs without using your hands—to move, to work, to love.
 Without the human touch, it’d be an empty place.